esuz/noodleClassifier/README.md

 # Noodle Classifier

 A noodle classifier with a flask web api.
 The classifier can distingish between six kind of noodles with an accuracy of about 80 percent.
 A resnet34 was used as the architecture.
-Improvement can mostlikely be achieved by using a different network architecture like resnet50 and training with a cleaner dataset.
+Improvement can most likely be achieved by using a different network architecture like resnet50 and training with a cleaner dataset.

 noodle_types = ['penne', 'maccheroni', 'fusilli', 'farfalle', 'spaghetti', 'udon']